iterative/dvc.org/content/docs/use-cases/model-registry.md

 Git [versioning] workflows.
 Large files can be pushed to [remote storage], an efficient and scalable access point for your models.

-To achieve the other goals, the final outputs of these model development projects can be **packaged** and published in a global DVC repository.
+To achieve the remaining goals, the final outputs of these model development projects can be **packaged** and published in a global DVC repository.
 Existing model files stored remotely are reused in this collection without copying them, so building the registry is fast.
 Links to the original projects are preserved, so you can always retrieve full lineage and provenance info.

-Distributed DVC repos and managed storage are already great for sharing data and models.
-And with a model registry, getting them to production is also
-straightforward: Use the DVC CLI to [import] them for deployment, integrate them directly into code with the Python [API], or even automate their (re)training and delivery with [CI/CD for ML][cml-dvc].
+Distributed DVC repos and managed storage are already great for [sharing] data and models.
+And getting your ML models from the registry to production is also properly tooled: deploy manually with the `dvc` [CLI], integrate with code using DVC's Python [API], or even automate their training and delivery with [CI/CD for ML][cml-dvc].

 [data pipelines]: doc/start/data-pipelines
 [versioning]: /doc/use-cases/versioning-data-and-model-files
 [remote storage]: /doc/command-reference/remote
-[share]: /doc/start/data-and-model-access
+[sharing]: /doc/start/data-and-model-access
-[import]: /doc/command-reference/import
+[cli]: /doc/command-reference
 [api]: /doc/api-reference
 [cml-dvc]: https://cml.dev/doc/cml-with-dvc